 Finally, HBS’s Case Method approach might prove difficult to love for those who prefer and are used to traditional lectures.
 To find out which MBA pedagogy is right for you, check out our MBA Monday video on YouTube!

 5. Your grades depend on your class participation

 If you hate public speaking, dread being put on the spot, and can’t stand having your views being publicly challenged and sometimes ripped apart by you peers, then you might not have the most pleasant business school experience at Harvard.

 But fear not, the cold-call is not intended to be a torture method.
 It’s intended partly to make sure everyone reads the assigned case and partly to keep the class thinking on their feet.
 The cold-call also isn’t as random as it might initially appear.
 Professors know the backgrounds of every student in the class and will often pick on a student who has some familiarity with the industry or issue being discussed.
 Word on the street is that sometimes you can even request a professor to call on you that day if you know you have valuable insight from your professional experience to add.

 The general rule of thumb is to speak up at least once every 3-4 classes.
-A grad student in the back keep tracks of everyone’s comments and participation.
-So if you haven’t spoken in a while, then you’re a prime target for the next class!
+A grad student in the back keeps track of everyone’s comments and participation.
+So if you haven’t spoken in a while, you’re a prime target for the next class!

-Often as much as 50% or more of your grades hinge on your participation in class, not just the number of times you speak, but also the quality and thoughtfulness of your input.
+Often as much as 50% or more of your grades hinge on your participation in class – not just the number of times you speak, but also the quality and thoughtfulness of your input.
 You are also graded on a curve against your section-mates.
-For more info on HBS’s grading policy, check out the school’s FAQ page and Financial Aid page (unsatisfactory performance can affect your federal educational loans) on their website.
+For more info on HBS’s grading policy, check out the school’s FAQ page and Financial Aid page (unsatisfactory performance can affect your federal educational loans).

 Table of Contents